Framed defects in ABJ(M): Correlation functions in framed defects

 Moving on to fermionic defects, we compute the two-point correlation function of the same operator $\cO$ in \eqref{eq:OperatorA} on a fermionic 1/6 BPS Wilson loop corresponding to $\beta^j= \bar\beta_j =0$ in \eqref{eq:1/24-superconnection}-\eqref{eq:spinors}.

 In this case we need to take into account additional one-loop fermion exchanges.
-Precisely, for each bosonic diagram in figure \ref{fig:disconnected} we have an analogous diagram with a fermion propagator between points 1 and 2.
-Again, adding vanishing contributions we manage to reconstruct the full Gauss linking integral.
+Precisely, for each gauge diagram with a collapsible propagator mentioned above we have an analogous diagram with a fermion propagator between points $x_3$ and $x_4$ on the Wilson loop.
+Again, adding vanishing contributions we manage to factorize the operator insertion and reconstruct the full Gauss linking integral.
 Using results in \cite{Bianchi:2024sod} for fermionic diagrams at generic framing and exponentiating the one-loop result, we eventually obtain

 where $\langle W(\alpha\bar\alpha)\rangle$ is the expression in \eqref{eq:exponentialization} with $\beta^j= \bar\beta_j =0$.
 The contributions proportional to $\alpha\bar\alpha$ in the framing phases are due to fermion exchanges.